 If you decide to go with a hanging bubble chair, keep in mind that it will need a strong place in the ceiling to mount to.
 Since it is likely to swing, don’t forget to also leave room for it to move without hitting anything else.
 Usually, three feet in any direction is enough space.

 It can be featured prominently in the center of the room, or placed in a corner as an accent to the rest of the room’s design.
 It’s very versatile in that way.
 If you decide to do a hanging chair, you will also need the proper tools.

 These include a ladder, tape measure, drill, stud finder, S-hook, screwdriver, and a second person, among other tools that may be needed depending on the type of ceiling your hanging it to.

 If you would rather just have the chair set up and ready to go, the variation with a stand may be the best decision.

 Bubble Chairs are Future-Proof

-Since the conception of the bubble chair in the late 1960's, it already has a futuristic and extraordinary look to it.
+Since the bubble chair was originally designed in the late 1960’s, it already has a futuristic look.
 As we move into the future, it wouldn’t be surprising to see more of these chairs in mainstream living rooms.